sanson0/Wildlife-Patch1/README.md

 The wildlife surveys page contains all the most relevent external links to wildlife surveys.

 Add, edit and delete buttons are included if the user is an admin.
+### Add link
+This page allows the admin user to add a survey link into the surveys page when submit button is clicked.
+### Edit link
+This page allows the admin user to edit a survey link in the surveys page when submit button is clicked.
+Cancel button returns admin user to the wildlife surveys page.
 ### People's Projects
 This page should display projects submitted by app users using collapsible elements.